raffraffraff/audio-teleport/README.md

    - record 1s low-quality sample, test it for silence using ffmpeg
    - if it detects silence, increment counter, else reset to 0
    - if counter reaches X, stop the client
+4. Figure out the best way to run the capture with higher priority (rt if possible)

 # Nitty gritty
 ## Recording